JaimeNA/i4a_bus/implementation_notes.md

 # Code base notes

-- Each device have two posible modes, either it's a `STATION` or an `AP`(access point).
+- Each device has two posible modes, either it's a `STATION` or an `AP`(access point).
-- The orientation of each device defines its function:
+- The orientation of each device determines its function:

 	| Code  | Orientation |
 	|-------|-------------|